johnlaudun/teaching/courses/531/schedule.md

 Vonnegut, Kurt.
 2004.
 The Shapes of Stories.
 Lecture at Case Western Reserve University. https://vimeo.com/videos/791979342.

+Vonnegut’s notion of *story shapes* re-surfaced a decade later and received a lot of attention, with most reseachers focused on mapping his *good fortune-ill fortune* axis onto positive and negative sentiment.
+For applications of that idea and for a clearer understanding of what it means to “extract” sentiment “out” of a text, see the following publications.

+Reagan, Andrew J, Lewis Mitchell, Dilan Kiley, Christopher M Danforth, and Peter Sheridan Dodds.
+2016.
+The Emotional Arcs of Stories Are Dominated By Six Basic Shapes. *EPJ Data Science* 5 (1): 175.
+10.1140/epjds/s13688-016-0093-1.
+[URL](https://epjdatascience.springeropen.com/articles/10.1140/epjds/s13688-016-0093-1).

+A pre-print of Reagan et al. is available on [ArXiv.org](https://arxiv.org), a site used by a wide range of scientists to make papers given at conferences accessible.
+It’s always worth a search.

+Gao, Jianbo, Matthew Jockers, John Laudun, and Timothy Tangherlini.
+2016.
+A Multiscale Theory for Sentiment Variation in Novels. *2016 International Conference on Behavioral, Economic and Socio-cultural Computing (BESC)* 1-4.
+10.1109/BESC.2016.7804470.
+[URL](https://ieeexplore.ieee.org/document/7804470).

+Lei, Lei, and Dilin Liu.
+2021. *Conducting Sentiment Analysis*.
+Cambridge University Press.
+10.1017/9781108909679.
+[URL](https://www.cambridge.org/core/elements/abs/conducting-sentiment-analysis/B00BACADE638BF1AD5F61972FEE4183D#).

+The Lei and Liu is from the Cambridge Elements series, which is worth checking out for things of interest since most are free for download, and has the following description: “This Element provides a basic introduction to sentiment analysis, aimed at helping students and professionals in corpus linguistics to understand what sentiment analysis is, how it is conducted, and where it can be applied.
+It begins with a definition of sentiment analysis and a discussion of the domains where sentiment analysis is conducted and used the most.”

 If there is time, we will also have a brief discussion about the nature of **texts**, contexts, competences, and performances.

-(January 30) **Renown Shapes**.
-In this seminar we examine well-established “shapes” of stories such as Freitag’s “pyramid”, the Hollywood “formula”, and various story “circles”.
+## (J30) Renown Shapes

+In European tradition prior to the twentieth century, there are really two accounts of *dramatic structure* or shape that were most prominent.
+The first is Aristotle’s notion of beginning, middle, and end that the plot of all tragedies must possess — note the qualification (which often gets overlooked)—put forth in his *Poetics* (335BCE):

+> A whole is what has a beginning and middle and end.
+A beginning is that which is not a necessary consequent of anything else but after which something else exists or happens as a natural result.
+An end on the contrary is that which is inevitably or, as a rule, the natural result of something else but from which nothing else follows; a middle follows something else and something follows from it.
+Well constructed plots must not therefore begin and end at random, but must embody the formulae we have stated.[^2]

+The next consideration that “shapes” our current thinking doesn’t occur until the end of the nineteenth century, when the German playwright Gustav Freytag argued in *Die Technik des Dramas* that dramatic structures occurred in five parts: introduction, rise, climax, return or fall, denouement or resolution (or catastrophe).

+[^2]: This translation of Aristotle’s *Poetics* is from Perseus, an online library of Greek and Latin texts maintained by Tufts University.
+According to them the citation is: : http://data.perseus.org/citations/urn:cts:greekLit:tlg0086.tlg034.perseus-eng1:1450b.
+Aristotle’s consideration is really quite nuanced and is examining for yourself.
+For instance, I find his assessment of what a character is quite compelling: “Character is that which reveals choice.”

-(February 6) **The Morphology of the Folktale**.
+## (F6) The Morphology of the Folktale

 Perhaps only lagging behind Claude Levi-Strauss’ “The Structural Study of Myth” as one of the most renown works of folk narrative study, Propp’s _Morphology_ shaped much of the classical work in mythology to come later in the twentieth century and would, in fact, have a significant influence on early attempts to build computational models of narrative in the early twenty-first century.

 Propp, Vladimir.
 1968. _Morphology of the Folktale_.
 Tr.
 Laurence Scott.
 University of Texas Press.

 Lévi-Strauss, Claude.
 1955.
 The Structural Study of Myth. *Journal of American Folklore* 68 (270): 428-44.

-(February 13) **Types & Motifs**.
+## (F13) Types & Motifs

 In this seminar, we familiarize ourselves with one way the idea of functions in folktales were operationalized, The Tale-Type Index and, later, its companion set of volumes, *The Motif Index*.
 With the readings in mind, we settle down to using the volumes to classify a number of tales.

 *There are no class meetings during Mardi Gras break.
 Enjoy!*

 ## Narratology

-February 27.
+(F27)

 March 6.